MohamedBassem/hubot-messenger-platform/README.md

 # Hubot Messenger Platform Adapter

-Facebook has just announced it's new [platform for messenger](https://developers.facebook.com/docs/messenger-platform).
+Facebook has just announced its new [platform for messenger](https://developers.facebook.com/docs/messenger-platform).
 This is a hubot adapter for the new bot api.

 ![https://raw.githubusercontent.com/MohamedBassem/hubot-messenger-platform/master/imgs/bot.png](https://raw.githubusercontent.com/MohamedBassem/hubot-messenger-platform/master/imgs/bot.png)